miladezzat/milad-blog-posts/data/blog/how-to-create-unique-id.md

 title: Create uuid (unique id)
 created: '2021-06-12T17:16:26.012Z'
 modified: '2021-06-12T17:27:32.045Z'
+date: '2021-06-12'
 ---

 # Create uuid (unique id)

-<p>If you want to create unique id by javascript that's
-very easy there are many ways to do this: </p>
+If you want to create unique id by javascript that's very easy there are many ways to do this:

 ## First One
-<p>This function running in node and browers</p>
+This function running in node and browsers

 ```js
 function uuid(){